micromata/awesome-css-learning/readme.md

 - [codrops](https://tympanus.net/codrops/css_reference/) - An extensive CSS reference offering way more content than [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
 - [Can I use](https://caniuse.com) - Interactive browser support tables for CSS (and HTML5).

+## CSS in a nutshell

+- [Introduction to CSS](https://scrimba.com/g/gintrotocss) - This Screencast series will teach you the basics of CSS in about one hour.

 ## Fundamental concepts